gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The Group Manager uses the same format of the Join Response message in {{ssec-join-resp}}.
 In particular:

-* Only the 'k' parameter is present.
+* Only the 'key' parameter is present.

 * The 'k' parameter of the 'key' parameter includes the new OSCORE Master Secret.